manassaloi/manassaloi.github.io/_posts/2020-02-29-truth-speaking.markdown

 ---
 layout: post
-title: "On truth speaking and virtue signalling"
+title: "On truth speaking and not virtue signalling"

 ---